EugeneW910428/Intern-in-Automation-Equipment-for-IC-testing/README.md

 Server(socketTest.py): Turn .dxf file (generated from AutoCad) into x,y coordinate's format and send data into client's side.
-Client(IC_Testing.exe): Receive data from server, then display the output in the top-right box.
+Client(WindowsFormsApp1.exe): Receive data from server, then display the output in the top-right box.
 When clicking the button, it generate the circles based on the given coordinate in the left box and parse the data in format such as data shown below:
 Circle 1 - X: 54.53297, Y: 80.56892, Radius: 1.1
 Circle 2 - X: 112.933, Y: 22.16893, Radius: 1.1